 The Chinese government is well aware of this.
 Somewhat akin to American politicians evoking “the Founding fathers,” the CPC is keen to position itself as the inheritor of China’s long line of historical rulers.
 The country’s massive diversity and barely comprehensible historical variance is an inconvenient truth here, and one that is easily buried.
 It’s much more useful to gloss over such details and depict history as an undifferentiated, made-for-film monolith.

 The same narrative also undergirds China’s political culture.
 Chinese history is filled with emperors who wrapped themselves in the language of mythical cosmology.
 They were the representation of the Heavens on earth and no one else had the right to rule.
 The rise and reign of Mao Zedong, China’s founding father, in the 20th century was buttressed by a personality cult, and the CPC has been the country’s only ruling entity since the founding of the People’s Republic in 1949.
 If democracy is the natural political system for a pluralistic society, then one-party-rule suffices for China, whose people is and will always remain one.
-If democracy is the natural political system for a pluralistic society, then one-party-rule suffices for China.

 This kind of highly selective historical imagination emphasizes China’s colonial trauma.
 But while the past two centuries of Chinese history have largely been defined by upheaval and loss, an accurate appraisal of what happened can’t take place if ideology gets in the way.